demmonico/terra-compose/README.md

 #       workspace: "live"                   [optional, "default" will be used if exists and no more choice OR ask]
 #       tfvars: "nonprod"                   [optional, workspace name will be used if skip OR ask]
 #       tfversion: "x.x.x"                  [optional, from the default section will be used if omitted]
+#       hooks:                              [optional, scripts or commands to run before/after TF init or action in any combination]
+#         before_tf_init: "run any bash script or command"
+#         after_tf_init:  "run any bash script or command"
+#         before_action:  "run any bash script or command"
+#         after_action:   "run any bash script or command"

 default:
   tfversion: "0.12.0"